nodebe/afex-search-engine/readme.md

 Run ```python manage.py runserver```

-This will take approximately 2 minutes on the initial run depending on your network/signal strength.
+This will take approximately 30 seconds - 1 minute on the initial run depending on your network/signal strength.
 The process of downloading a vital package [nltk_punkt](https://www.nltk.org/_modules/nltk/tokenize/punkt.html) is run once at the beginning of this process.
 Subsequent server runs on the same system will not require this process.

 Visit [Search](http://127.0.0.1:8000) to run a search query.